BrandonHaynes/filesystem_experiments/README.md

 ![Reading Tiles of Different Bitrates: Faster Systems](images/reading_Truncated.png)

-Here, we can see that TileDB using overflow pages seems to perform the best for all combinations of bitrates.
-TileDB on its own, performed comparatively poorly, likely because video files are larger than its configured to handle.
-The file system did best when each tile was stored separately, though that was still slower than TileDB using overflow pages.
-Interestingly, the file system combined method, where specific tiles were read from single files, performed less well than the file system overflow method, where the entire set of tiles at 50 kilobits per second were read along with random single files at 9 megabits per second.
-The time it took to scan through the file and only read the relevant tiles therefore exceeded the time it took to just read the entire file, for the 50kbps tiles.
+Here, we can see that TileDB using overflow pages seems to perform the best for all combinations of bitrates, especially the larger ones.
+TileDB without overflow pages performed comparatively poorly, likely because video files are larger than its configured to handle.

+The file system did best when each tile was stored in a separate file.
+Interestingly, the file system combined method, where specific tiles of the same quality were read from single files, performed less well than the file system overflow method, where the entire set of low quality tiles were read along with random high quality tiles.
+The time it took to scan through the file and only read the relevant low quality tiles therefore must have exceeded the time it took to just read all low quality files all along with the necessary high quality tiles.

 ### Experiment 2:
 Next, we looked at writing tiles of different bitrates using our different systems.
 Again, for the graphs below, the y axis corresponds to the time in seconds, and the x axis corresponds to the number of files at each of two bitrates (50kbps and 9mbps).